hafiz-kamilin/exercise_tcpClientServerThreading/README.md

-# tcp_client_server_threading
+# TCP Client-Server Threading

-Simple and multi-treading Python TCP connection program.
+Simple example on how to implement a non-blocking TCP communication Python program via multi-treading.